Federal Trade Commission (FTC)

 - It operates the "Do Not Call" registry and handles identity theft reporting.

-How the FTC Works
+How the FTC Works: Investigation, Litigation, and Rulemaking

-Important Considerations for Businesses
+Important Considerations for Modern Businesses

-Real-World Example: Blocking a Merger
+Real-World Example: Blocking the Fashion Merger

-Consumer Protection Actions
+Key Consumer Protection Enforcement Actions

 FAQs